Mark your calendars for MCA's Next Meeting:

 Saturday, 9:00 a.m.

-Special thanks to all those who sent in 2012 memberships, supported the maintenance of Orm's Corner and contributed to the legal fund.
+Special thanks to all those who sent have sent in 2013 memberships, supported the maintenance of Orm's Corner and contributed to the Special Projects Fund.

 MCA needs YOU!!!

 Membership forms can be downloaded form from this website.

 See Under President's Report for Summary of 2012 Activities.

 Click here for access to Legislative Website for Hawaii State Legislature and latest news on State issues.